This Day In Writing History

 Later in 1925, Isherwood was reunited with W.H.
 Auden.
 He became Auden's literary mentor and occasional lover.
 Auden introduced him to writer Sir Stephen Spender, whom he would later spend time with in Berlin.
 Isherwood's first novel, All The Conspirators, was published in 1928.
 It was about a young man, Philip, who longs to escape the office where he works, but is torn between pleasing his oppressive, domineering mother and living out his dream of becoming an artist.
 Philip's only ally is his sister, Joan.

 Around the time his first novel was published, Isherwood studied medicine at King's College, London, but dropped out in six months to join W.H.
 Auden in Berlin.
-Having rejected his upper class roots and being openly gay at a time when homosexuality was frowned upon in his native England, Isherwood came to love Berlin, which, before the rise of Hitler and Nazism, was known as one of Europe's most cultured and open-minded cities.
+Having rejected his upper class roots and being openly gay at a time when homosexuality was frowned upon in his native England, Isherwood came to love Berlin, which, before the rise of Hitler and Nazism, was known as one of Europe's most cultured and liberal cities.
 He took advantage of the sexual freedom in Berlin and indulged in his passion for handsome young men.
 He met one, Heinz, who became his first great love.

 Isherwood's second novel, The Memorial, was published in 1932.
 It was another tale of conflict between mother and son, based on Isherwood's family history.
 While writing his third novel, Mr. Norris Changes Trains (1935), Isherwood worked as a tutor.
-As Hitler came to power in Germany, Isherwood left Berlin and traveled around Europe, living in cities such as Sintra, Portugal, and Copenhagen, Denmark.
+When Hitler came to power in Germany, Isherwood left Berlin and traveled around Europe, living in cities such as Sintra, Portugal, and Copenhagen, Denmark.
 Around this time, he collaborated on three plays with W.H.
 Auden: The Dog Beneath The Skin (1935), The Ascent Of F6 (1936), and On The Frontier (1939).

 In Hollywood, he met mystic and historian Gerald Heard, who introduced him to Swami Prabhavananda and his Vedantic brand of Hindu spirituality and philosophy.
 Isherwood joined a group of mystic explorers that included writer Aldous Huxley and philosopher Bertrand Russell.
 He embraced Vedanta and, working with the Swami, translated Hindu scriptures, wrote Vedanta essays, and the biography Ramakrishna and His Disciples.
 He also wrote Vedanta themed novels and plays.